Do this when things are tough in your relationship:

-By now, you have had to hear this phrase at least once, “Don’t force it” or something to that effect.
+By now, you’ve probably heard the phrase “don’t force it,” or something to that effect.

 It may not feel as if this is true, but everything arrives on time.
-But, you can be stuck in the wrong place with the right person at the wrong time or some twisted version of bad fit at a good time.
+You can be stuck in the wrong place with the right person at the wrong time, or some twisted version of a bad fit at a good time.

-There are moments in your life where you are in the thick of it and still too busy planning for the happening to realize your plans are happening.
-In other words, your perception is not congruent with your reality.
-You expectations are out of whack.
+There are moments in your life when you are in the thick of it and are still too busy planning for the happening to realize your plans are the happening.
+In other words, your perception is not in alignment with your reality.
+Your expectations are out of whack.

 Let’s talk about expectations for a moment.
 It can be liberating knowing what you want and having clarity on how to get it.
 There is an element of knowing in expecting.
 However, there are also elements of presumption, assumption and projection.
 Let’s assume for a moment that all relationships are subject to both sides of expectation.

-Get in your bunkers kids because I am about to outline the set list on ten things that tank any relationship.
+Get in your bunkers kids, because I am about to outline the set list on 10 things that tank any relationship.

 1. Financial: If I may be as bold to speak for the gentlemen out there, I’m not really sure that ladies realize what a big deal finances are.
-I mean, we get it on the emotional, it provides security and resources level.
+I mean, we get that it provides security and resources level.
 But, I don’t think we have quite assimilated how much of your masculine identity is coupled with your ability to earn.